Dozens of Austrians puzzled after receiving U.S. stimulus checks, banks say

 Stay safe and informed with ouStay safe and informed with our free Coronavirus Updates newsletterr free Coronavirus Updates newsletter

-NPR reported last month that thousands of foreigners who used to temporarily work in the United States had accidentally received stimulus checks around the world.
+NPR reported last month that thousands of foreigners who used to temporarily work in the United States had accidentally received stimulus checks.
 Speaking to NPR, government officials said at the time that improperly filed tax returns may be to blame for the accidental payments.
 Cashing the checks despite not being eligible, they added, could result in a change in visa status or difficulties in reentering the United States.

-The payouts probably still account for only a very small fraction of the first $2 trillion U.S. stimulus package.
+The payouts probably still account for a very small fraction of the first $2 trillion U.S. stimulus package.

 The checks were the centerpiece of that relief package this year, amid the initial fallout of the coronavirus pandemic.
 Before their distribution by the Internal Revenue Service, the Treasury Department ordered President Trump’s name to be printed on them.